Kiranks200/face-detetion/README.md

 ###
-Learning about image processing
+Learning about image processing part of machine learning
 ##
--python cv2 liberary
+-python cv2 library
+##
 -classifiers from opencv